wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Existing NVM file systems have two problems: (1) The read/write interface has high software overhead, and (2) the failure-atomicity model is unclear or hard to use.
+The two issues can be addressed by (1) Adding a system call translation layer that transforms read/write into loads and stores on mmap'ed memory, and (2) implementing an epoch-based persistence model by generating log entries on write requests and using a dedicated thread to commit the log entries in the background.

 This paper presents libnvmmio, a user-space file system extension to support efficient failure-atomic semantics on Byte-Addressable Non-Volatile Memory (NVM).
 Libnvmmio acts as an intermediate module between the user space system call interface and the existing memory-mapped file interface.
 Libnvmmio lowers the software overhead of the legacy